A Kolmogorov metric embedding for live cell microscopy signaling patterns: Introduction

 \subsection{Related Literature}

-The two key contributions presented here are the the cell signaling structure function (SSF), and the use of the metric normalized compression distance (NCD) \supercite{Vitanyi2005} with the FLIF lossless 3-D image compression to embed SSF kymographs into a reproducing kernel Hilbert space that preserves the metric characteristics of the distance measure.
-The SSF improves on current approaches for measuring cell signaling activity from kinase translocation reporters (KTRs).
+The two key contributions presented here are the cell signaling structure function (SSF), and the use of the metric normalized compression distance (NCD) \supercite{Vitanyi2005} as a reproducing kernel for a Hilbert space embedding of live cell signaling movies.
+The SSF is a metric for cell signaling activity from kinase translocation reporters (KTRs).
 KTRs are fluorescent reporters that utilize nucleocytoplasmic shuttling to measure kinase activity in a single cell\supercite{Regot2014,Kudo2017}.
 KTRs have been developed for many signaling pathways, such as ERK (ERK-KTR), AKT (Fox01-FP), and Cd2k (DBH)\supercite{Kudo2017}, a cell cycle indicator.
-The current approach for measuring the estimated signal activity from the KTR is to calculate the ratio of cytoplasmic versus nuclear fluorescence intensity (C/N ratio) from the reporter \supercite{Regot2014,Kudo2017,Gagliardi2021,Jacques2021,Ender2022,Gagliardi2023}.
-The cytonuclear ratio is non-linear and unbounded, a poor choice for a measure of cell signaling activation necessitating careful supervision to select the valid response range .
-In contrast, the SSF is an optimal 1-D representation of the 2-D $(cytoplasmic,nuclear)$ intensity space as shown in theorem \ref*{theorem.SSF}.
+The current approach for measuring the estimated signal activity from the KTR is to calculate the ratio of cytoplasmic versus nuclear fluorescence intensity ($\frac{C}{N}$ ratio) from the reporter \supercite{Regot2014,Kudo2017,Gagliardi2021,Jacques2021,Ender2022,Gagliardi2023}.
+The nuclear to cytoplasmic ratio $\frac{N}{C}$ and variants like $\frac{C}{C+N}$ have also been proposed.
+All of these are non-metric functions.
+This means when the signal is perturbed, the magnitude of the response is dependent upon the direction within the $(C,N)$ space, violating the triangle inequality\supercite{Theodoridis2009}.
+In contrast, the SSF is an optimal 1-D representation of the 2-D $(cytoplasmic,nuclear)$ intensity space as shown in Theorem \ref*{theorem.SSF}.